-Electronic Invoicing Becomes Mandatory in Belgium starting January 2026
+Belgium: Electronic Invoicing in January 2026 and e-Reporting in January 2028

-B2B e-Invoicing in Belgium
+B2B e-Invoicing in Belgium: January 2026

 Belgium is still awaiting the EU's exception to make its B2B electronic invoicing mandatory.

 The law will require the use of structured electronic invoices starting from 2026 for Belgian businesses established and registered for VAT purposes.
-Taxpayers will be mandated to send and/or receive structured electronic invoices through the Peppol network and in the Peppol-BIS standard.
+Taxpayers will be mandated to send and receive structured electronic invoices through the Peppol network and in the Peppol-BIS standard.
 Paper invoices and unstructured formats (e.g., PDF) will not be allowed.
 The B2C sector is outside the scope and exempt from the application of this law.

 Companies that already have another means of communication in an EDI context, can maintain it if both parties agree or if the invoices issued comply with European standards on semantics and syntax EN 16.931-1 and CEN/TS 16.931-2.

-e-Reporting in Belgium
+e-Reporting in Belgium: January 2028

 Watch our webinar on e-Invoicing in Europe in collaboration with PwC and access the answers to all the questions that arrived during the webinar.